Registration Service Annual Review

 The Registration staff also work closely with the Home Office in connection with the legal preliminaries for those who are subject to immigration control, and who plan to be married or register a civil partnership in Scotland.

 The provision of Citizenship ceremonies, the final step in the path for those becoming British citizens, can only be delivered by a Registrar.

-This year there were 3 sets of twins registered in Clackmannanshire.
-Of these 2 sets were both boys and 1 set was girls.
+This year there were 2 sets of twins registered in Clackmannanshire.
+Both sets of twins were boys.

 Speirs Centre, Primrose Place, Alloa, FK10 1AD